sanath-narasimhan/academic-static/content/post/HDILAB-goals.md

 >Dr.Park and I had a discussion about tasks that I was assigned and how I executed them.
 My main problem was that I kept concentrating on multiple things and was not able to focus on one area.
 I need to improve my documentation skills.
 We discussed my future plans and what was my vision for my career.
 I tend to have high expectations as it was pointed out and need to document even the failures.
-Finally we decided the following tasks for me to persue during the summer 2019.
+Finally, we decided the following tasks for me to pursue during the summer 2019.

 </body>